 2. Medley Home

 Free of harmful chemicals like fire retardants, and formaldehyde, Medley makes non-toxic sofas you can kick back in with peace of mind.
 What materials does Medley use?
-From CertiPUR-US® certified foam and organic natural latex to Oeko-Tex certified fabrics and FSC-certified wood, the sustainable furniture brand has covered every detail.
+For their non-toxic sofa cushions, you can choose from either CertiPUR-US® certified foam or organic natural latex.
+Their upholstery options are made up of Oeko-Tex certified fabrics and they use FSC-certified wood.
 Medley also uses water-based, VOC-free glue.
+This sustainable sofa brand has truly covered every detail.

 Price Range: $1,545 – $3,105